volpster2100/nuget.result/README.md

-# nuget.result
+# Simple.Result
-This library is meant to provide a light-weight wrapper class that lets you quikcly determine whether an action succeeded for failed.
+This library is meant to provide a light-weight wrapper class that lets you quickly determine whether an action succeeded for failed.

 The following console app was written using this nuget package (Simple.Result) and Newtonsoft.Json.